mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 007 - Extract Class/readme.md

 ![Refactoring 007 - Extract Class](Refactoring%20007%20-%20Extract%20Class.jpg)

 *Behavior is repeated across the system.
-But you are missing a concept*
+But you are missing a real world concept*

 > TL;DR: Put together what belongs together